House Jan. 6 committee has completed all interviews, Lofgren says

 “We’ve now completed all of our interviews,” Lofgren said.

-The committee said it met with Vos after it was reported that former President Trump called the Wisconsin speaker in July to retroactively change the results of the 2020 presidential election in the state, more than a year-and-a-half after the race ended.
+The committee said it met with Vos after it was reported that former President Trump called him in July to press him to retroactively change the results of the 2020 presidential election in Wisconsin, more than a year and a half after the race ended.

-Vos had filed a federal lawsuit attempting to block his subpoena for the committee, but the panel and Vos delayed an October hearing about the challenge, and he ultimately appeared before lawmakers this week.
+Vos had filed a federal lawsuit attempting to block his subpoena from the committee, but the panel and Vos delayed an October hearing about the challenge and he ultimately appeared before lawmakers this week.

 The committee is now working to compile its final report, which Lofgren and others have signaled will be released later this month, although the exact timing remains unclear.